 Goodwill is not depreciated or amortized but is tested for impairment at the reporting unit level on an annual basis, and between annual tests when an event occurs, or circumstances change that could indicate that the asset might be impaired.
 Under ASC 350-20, the Company has the option to choose whether it will apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 The Company first makes a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying value to determine whether it is necessary to perform a quantitative goodwill impairment test.
-Such qualitative impairment test considers various factors, including macroeconomic conditions, industry and market considerations, cost factors, the overall financial performance of a reporting unit's fair value is more likely than not greater than its carrying value, the quantitative impairment test is not required.
-If the qualitative assessment indicates it is more likely than not that a reporting unit's fair value, the Company performs a quantitative impairment test.
+Such qualitative impairment test considers various factors, including macroeconomic conditions, industry and market considerations, cost factors, the overall financial performance of a reporting unit, and any other relevant events affecting the Company or a reporting unit.
+If circumstances determine through the qualitative assessment that a reporting unit's fair value is more likely than not greater than its carrying value, the quantitative impairment test is not required.
+If the qualitative assessment indicates it is more likely than not that a reporting unit's fair value is less than its carrying value, the Company performs a quantitative impairment test.